tombackert/ninja-game/README.md

 Here are some ways you can help:

+- Create new levels with the level editor (very easy)
 - Report bugs
 - Document the game
+- Code restructuring to make it more accessible
 - Provide valuable tips on how to create state-of-the-art pixel art games
-- Create new levels with the level editor (very easy)
 - Add new features
 - I hope you enjoy playing Ninja Game!